 An essential aspect of tyre use is tyre 'wear'.
-Through wear, a notable fraction of the initial mass is lost in the environment without the possibility of recovery.

-Approximately 15% by weight of passenger tyres (1.2kg) and 18% by weight of truck tyres (12.6kg) are lost due to the abrasion of the tread against the road (Francesco Valentini, Alessandro Pegoretti, 2022).
+Through wear, a notable fraction of the initial mass is lost to the environment without the possibility of recovery.
+Approximately 15% by weight of passenger tyres (1.2 kg) and 18% by weight of truck tyres (12.6 kg) are lost due to the abrasion of the tread against the road (Valentini and Pegoretti, 2022).